shaynadc/CostumFontIconPicker/README.md

 <i class="@icon"></i>
 ```

+##Updating your fonts
+Once you've installed the plugin, all you have to do in the future to add more fonts is update your font stylesheet and the JSON file.

 ## The future of this plugin
 There are some tweaks I can make so that you don't have open the files.
 I'll get there very soon.
 For now, I've tried to be as explicit as possible.